-Here are the best waterproof headphones for swimming in a pool, that you can take in a lake or sea, and even dive underwater.
+Here are the best waterproof headphones for swimming.
+You can take them to a pool, lake, or sea and even dive underwater.

 H2O Audio Sonar Best for swimming